 To get your preparation started, you can consider the following steps to prepare answers to interview questions about your negotiation skills.

 Research starts with analyzing the job description company website and any news related to the company.
 Understanding what is expected of you if you’re hired is important to prepare answers to interview questions.

 Based on your research, you can get a better idea of which skills are important and in which situations you will need those skills.
-Think of skills such as creative thinking, problem-solving, adaptability, a strong work ethic, and communication.
-Information on the company website tells you more about their mission statement and who their main clients are.
+Think of skills such as creative thinking, problem solving, adaptability, a strong work ethic, and communication.
+Information on the company website tells you more about their mission statement and who its main clients are.
 Also, don’t forget to check LinkedIn pages and other content/news related to the company.